 A fender bender is a minor car accident, without personal injury or significant damages.
-Although it might be regarded as harmless, a fender bender is, nevertheless, an auto incident and our Miami-based law firm can help you gather the necessary evidence required in building a case.
-What would be the top 5 things to know if you are involved in a fender bender?
+Although it might be considered harmless, a fender bender is an auto incident, and our Miami-based law firm can help you gather the necessary evidence to build a case.

-- First, pay attention while driving in heavy traffic and in parking lots.
-Even if the driving speed is presumably low, people seem to lose their attention or patience while waiting.
+- Driving in heavy traffic and parking lots.
+Even if the driving speed is likely low, people lose their attention or patience while waiting.
 Statistics show that most fender benders occur in parking lots and intersections.

-The Next 5 Steps for What to Do After a Fender Bender
+The 10 Most Important Steps of What to Do After a Fender Bender

 - Call the police if necessary.
 If the law requires reporting the fender bender, as it does in many states, a police officer will have to come to the place of the accident.
 It is in your best interest for them to be there as their reports offer sound evidence.

 - Do not postpone the damage repairs.
-The law may not include an obligation to make repairs, especially when the mechanical condition of the vehicle is fine.
-However, what may seem just minor scratches or simply unaesthetic aspects should be taken care of if you want to prevent rust or other future complications.
+The law may not include an obligation to make repairs, especially when the vehicle's mechanical condition is fine.
+However, what may seem just minor scratches or simply unaesthetic aspects should be taken care of to prevent rust or other future complications.

 Injured in a Car Accident?
 Contact Miami Lawyer Sean M. Cleary